izanmubarak/Cryptora/README.md

-# Cryptogram (beta 0.6.0)
+# Cryptora (beta 0.7.0)

-Cryptogram is an easy-to-use Telegram bot service that can retrieve cryptocurrency data and news on demand for you, or your Telegram group.
+Cryptora is an easy-to-use Telegram bot service that can retrieve cryptocurrency data and news on demand for you, or your Telegram group.

 ## How it was built

-Cryptogram was built using the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) framework, a powerful, easy-to-use platform for building Telegram bots in Python.
+Cryptora was built using the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) framework, a powerful, easy-to-use platform for building Telegram bots in Python.
 Up-to-date prices are retrieved from [CoinMarketCap](http://coinmarketcap.com) using the CoinMarketCap API, while historical data is retrieved using a webscraper implemented in BeautifulSoup4.
 News articles are retrieved from [CoinDesk](http://coindesk.com) through its RSS feed.

-## Using Cryptogram
+## Using Cryptora

-Using Cryptogram is super simple.
+Using Cryptora is super simple.
 In any Telegram chat, simply type `@Crypto_Messenger_Bot` and then your command - you do not need to add the bot to any group chat.
 You will receive the requested information in-line, and you can tap on a result to share it with your chat if you wish.
-You can also create a new private chat with Cryptogram if you'd like to interact with it separately.
+You can also create a new private chat with Cryptora if you'd like to interact with it separately.

 ## Features